 In the Kazungula District of Southern Province lies the rural Mukuni Village.
 It is just seven kilometres from the world heritage site of Victoria Falls and was founded in the thirteenth century by Bedyango the Leya Tribal Matriach, it was originally called Gundu.
 However it was renamed in the seventeenth century to Mukuni Village after and in honour of Mukokalya Mukuni N’gombe.

 Over 100 villages are scattered throughout the Mukuni Chiefdom, with twelve schools and four rural health centres at Mukuni, N’Songwe, Katapazi and Mahalulu.
-The Butterfly Tree built the first high and special education school in the District.
-We have built entire new schools at N’dele and Malima and besides Mukuni we have expanded or supported the schools at N’gandu, Kamwi, Katapazi, Siamasimbi and Chuunga.
-Manyemuyemu, Libala, Mulindi, N’songwe have also received support from the charity.
+The Butterfly Tree built the first high school and special education unit in the District.
+We have built entire new schools at N’dele, Chuunga and Malima and besides Mukuni we have expanded or supported the schools at N’gandu, Kamwi, Katapazi, Siamasimbi, Manyemuyemu, Libala, Mulindi, Chaba and N’songwe.

 It is possible to go on a cultural tour of Mukuni Village and see a traditional way of life.
 We encourage visitors to first contact The Butterfly Tree so that we can arrange a personal tour.
 If you have already made arrangements please take time to visit our projects when looking round the village, so that you can see first hand the difference that has been made at the school, the health centre and within the community.
 As a result of the visit numerous people from around the world have offered support, some sponsor an orphan, others have funded a bore hole and provided vital funds for our malaria prevention programme.